mmistakes/so-simple-theme/events/stancon2023/index.md

 ### Access Stan models from your favorite language with BridgeStan
 Edward A. Roualdes (CSU, Chico)

-Abstract: BridgeStan provides efficient in-memory access to the methods of Stan models through Python, Julia, and R. This allows algorithm development in these languages with the efficiency and xpressiveness of Stan models.
+**Abstract**: BridgeStan provides efficient in-memory access to the methods of Stan models through Python, Julia, and R. This allows algorithm development in these languages with the efficiency and xpressiveness of Stan models.
 Importantly, methods for og-density, gradient, and Hessian evaluations as well as constraining and unconstraining transforms are exposed from an nderlying Stan model, with zero to minimal additional memory llocations.
 Furthermore, these features are exposed through a anguage-agnostic C API, allowing foreign function interfaces in ther languages with minimal additional development.

 ### Using Stan for Bayesian Discrete Choice Models: A Healthcare Case Study
 Srinivas Kowta

-Abstract: This paper compares a traditional logit model vs. a Bayesian model using Stan in the R eco-system as applied to a discrete choice dataset in the healthcare arena.
+**Abstract**: This paper compares a traditional logit model vs. a Bayesian model using Stan in the R eco-system as applied to a discrete choice dataset in the healthcare arena.
 Additionally comparison is conducted on a sub-segment where two of the choice attributes may present multi-collinearity challenges in determining the best drivers of the brand chosen.

 ### Bayesian pipelines with stantargets
 Will Landau (Eli Lilly)